Exchanging Money Before Departing

 Check with your local bank about foreign currency exchange well before your departure.
-Major international airports have banks, money exchanges, and ATMs that will give you a fair exchange rate.
-However, you are encouraged to exchange a small amount of foreign money before you arrive.
+Most major international airports have money exchange services, but it is generally not a good exchange rate.
+You are encouraged to exchange a small amount of foreign currency ($100-$200 worth) before you arrive.
 Wells Fargo can send the foreign currency right to your mailbox, or you can order it in person.
 Foreign currency purchases and orders can also be done at a U.S. Bank branch.

 Track your expenses